PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

 the targeted prim (and is therefore also durable in the face of stage-flattening).
 However, we cannot predict which prims may be targeted in the referenced scene, and is is neither practical nor desirable to apply the metrics redundantly to every prim in the scene.
-If the referenced scene is "well formed for root-prim referencing", then a client making a sub-root reference in another scene would need to **separately** compose the referenced scene in order to search up the targeted prim's **composed ancestors** to determine the target prim's metrics, and apply them appropriately on the referencing prim.
-Again, this is quite a bit more work.
+If the referenced scene is "well formed for root-prim referencing", then a client making a sub-root reference in another scene will need to **separately** compose the referenced scene in order to search up the targeted prim's **composed ancestors** to determine the target prim's metrics, and apply them appropriately on the referencing prim.
+The client would be able to use [Stage Masking]([url](https://openusd.org/release/api/class_usd_stage.html#ade1d90d759a085022ba76ff910815320)) to compose _only_ the targetted prim and its ancestors, but this is still quite a bit more work.

-We note, however, that sub-root references must **already be considered an advanced feature** with which care must be exercized.
+We note, however, that **sub-root references must already be considered an advanced feature** with which care must be exercized.
 For example, all "inherited binding" behaviors such as UsdShade Material binding and UsdSkel Skel Binding are already brittle in the face of sub-root referencing, for exactly the same reason as the metrics API's would be.
 Primvars authored on ancestors of a targeted geometry prim will